 Green-blue business models for farmers

-Commissioned by the Department of Agriculture & Fisheries, INBO is exploring inspiring examples and policy lines for green-blue measures in agricultural areas.
-Together with Bolhuis and Mieco-effect, some promising examples are being quantified from a business economic point of view.
+In the project Green-blue business models for farmers commissioned by the Department of Agriculture & Fisheries, INBO explores inspiring examples and policies for green-blue measures in the agricultural area.
+Together with Bolhuis and Mieco-effect, some promising examples are calculated in business terms.

 "A tough nut to crack?
-Natural dynamics of antagonist communities affecting fitness of a nut tree pest insect in food forests.”
-This is the doctoral research of Fien Debussche.
-She studies how natural pest control communities in food forests can prevent problems with the hazelnut borer.
+Natural dynamics of antagonist communities affecting fitness of a nut tree pest insect in food forests" This is the doctoral research of Fien Debussche (VUB).
+She investigates how natural communities of pest insects in food forests can prevent problems with nut weevil.

-Agro-ecological farming and nature restoration in the Brussels Region
+Agro-ecological agriculture and nature restoration in the Brussels Region

-Can patches of (former) agricultural land with a green destination in the outskirts of the Brussels Region support nature restoration and agro-ecological agriculture at the same time?
-We found 76 inspiring cases in Belgium and abroad and selected eight for more in-depth research.
-From this we concluded that agro-ecological farmers are important allies for ecological and social policies.
+Can scraps of (former) agricultural land with green use on the outskirts of the Brussels Region serve nature restoration and agro-ecological agriculture at the same time?
+During the project Urban agriculture in Brussels, we found 76 inspiring cases in Belgium and abroad and chose eight of them for in-depth research.
+From these we concluded that agroecological farmers are important partners for policy.

-This project brought together 15 farmers, millers and bakers to study and experiment together on agro-ecological practices in cereal fields at the Experimental Platform for Agroecology in Hansbeke.
-Researchers collect data on the basis of joint discussions, which are then interpreted with farmers, millers and bakers.
-This project is the result of the Agriculture-Nature project call: looking for a win-win.
+The Cereal Farming with Nature project brought together 15 farmers, millers and bakers to study agroecological practices at the Agroecology Trial Platform in Hansbeke and experiment together.
+Based on joint discussions, researchers collect data, which are then discussed with the farmers, millers and bakers.
+This project is the result of the Agriculture-Nature Project Call: in search of a win-win.

 Short rotation coppice

-INBO participates in a research project on renewable energy by conducting research into short rotation coppice.
+INBO is participating in the AD LIBIO research project on renewable energy by conducting research on short rotation coppice.
 This biomass cultivation can increase biodiversity in the agricultural landscape and provide other services such as carbon fixation, erosion prevention, wind protection and natural pest control.
 In addition, it can also be a strategy for a farmer to produce his own energy.
-On the other hand, this cultivation can also have negative impacts on the environment and the costs can quickly rise if the wrong decisions are made.
+On the other hand, cultivation can also have negative effects on the environment and the cost can quickly add up if the wrong decisions are made.